ietf-wg-cellar/ebml-specification/specification.markdown

 : The starting level in the hierarchy of an `EBML Document`.

 `Root Element`:
-: A mandatory, non-repeating `EBML Element` that occurs at the top level of the path hierarchy within an `EBML Body` and contains all other `EBML Elements` of the `EBML Body`, excepting optional `Void Elements`.
+: A mandatory, nonrepeating `EBML Element` that occurs at the top level of the path hierarchy within an `EBML Body` and contains all other `EBML Elements` of the `EBML Body`, excepting optional `Void Elements`.